New universal operator approximation theorem for encoder-decoder architectures: New universal operator approximation theorem

 The following basic lemma will be useful for showing our operator approximation theorem.
 Similar versions have been derived and used in several other studies for proving universal operator approximation results, see for example \cite{Chen1995_approx_thm, Lu2021_DeepONet, Kovachki2021_approxFNO, Schwab2023, Hua2023}.
-We state a general version below which is similar to \cite[Lemma 21]{Kovachki2023}, in which it was shown for Banach spaces $\X$ and $\Y$ using a different proof.
+We state a general version below which is similar to \cite[Lemma 21]{Kovachki2023}, in which it was shown for Banach spaces $\X$ and $\Y$ and some continuous sequence of operators $G_n$, using a different proof.